 The Tripwire Enterprise Server is a Java program that runs on its own JVM.
-The JVM is a distinct product, but is not part of the TOE.
-The TOE itself distinguishes actions of TOE users within the TOE by associating users with threads running within the JVM.
-The TOE does not provide a general programming interface to TOE users.
-The user community of the TOE has no relationship to the users of the underlying operating system.
-The JVM also provides the actual implementation of TLS v1.1, and TLS v1.2 used for communications between the TOE and remote IT products.
+The JVM also the implementation of TLS v1.1, and TLS v1.2 used for communications between the TOE and remote IT products.
 The JVM is configured to use TLS for these communications.

 TE nodes provide an interface conformant with their security model for external access to the data objects that the TOE monitors.
-The TOE complies with that security model in accessing the objects (e.g., by providing login credentials required by the nodes using supported network protocols such as SSH or telnet).
-For nodes that do not support SSH based protocols for login, it is expected that those responsible for managing the nodes have taken steps to secure the communication pathways between the TOE and the nodes per their security environment.
-The TOE does not rely upon the security of these communication pathways to nodes for TOE's self protection.
+The TOE does not rely upon the security of communication pathways to nodes for TOE's self-protection.

-The TOE includes the FIPS certified BCCM that is used to implement TLS to protect communications between the TE server and TE Agents.
-The TOE uses the JVM TLS implementation in the operational environment to protect communications between the TOE and the remote IT entities.
+The TE Server and TE Java Agents include the FIPS certified BCCM that is used to implement TLS to protect communications between the TE server and TE Agents.
+The TE Axon Agent includes a FIPS-certified OpenSSL cryptographic module (OpenSSL FIPS Object Module SE v2.0.16 library) to implement TLS.
+The TE Server uses the JVM TLS implementation in the operational environment to protect communications between the TE Server and the remote IT entities.
+The JVM uses the FIPS compliant BCCM to provide the cryptographic operations.
+In the evaluated configuration, the TOE must be configured in the FIPS approved mode of operation.